-"Teaching is the most difficult of all arts and the profoundest of all sciences."
+"Teaching is the most difficult of all arts and the profoundest of all sciences." -Horace Mann

--Horace Mann

-The national debate on education is currently dominated by discussion of tenure, unions, choice, standards, teacher evaluation, school size, and safety.
+The national debate on education is currently dominated by discussion of tenure, unions, choice, Common Core, teacher evaluation, school size, and safety.
 In most schools of education, the philosophy of education is no longer a required course; in its place is the study of pedagogy.
 There is little discussion of what we teach and why.
-As a consequence, teachers know the names Locke, Rousseau, Dewey, Mann, Du Bois, and of Education: Major Thinkers from the Enlightenment to the Post-Modern Era, would help compensate for these omissions.
+As a consequence, teachers know the names Locke, Rousseau, Dewey, Mann, Du Bois, and Montessori, but have not studied their works.
+My proposed NEH Seminar, Philosophers of Education: Major Thinkers from the Enlightenment to the Present, would help compensate for these omissions.